bitpay/bitcore-node/README.md

 cd bitcore-node
 ```

 And finally run the build which will take several minutes.
-A script in the "bin" directory will download Bitcoin Core v0.11, apply a shared library patch (see more info below), and compile the shared library and Node.js bindings, and then copy built artifacts and header files into `platform/ubuntu`.
+A script in the "bin" directory will download Bitcoin Core v0.11, apply a shared library patch (see more info below), and compile the shared library and Node.js bindings, and then copy build artifacts and header files into `platform/ubuntu`.
 You can start this by running:

 ```bash
 npm install